 Tekla Software Solutions and Tekla Online Services use trusted partners to host, develop, maintain, and test the software and services.
 These partner relationships have lasted for many years and partners’ expertise is a key aspect in building and maintaining our services.

 All contracts with Trimble suppliers who handle personal data outside the European Union (EU) include Data Processing Annexes and EU Commission Standard Contractual Clauses that define requirements regarding security, privacy, confidentiality, and use of any materials that the supplier may have access to.
 All suppliers are held to the same standards as Trimble’s own employees.
 In addition, only named persons from the vendors are allowed to work on Trimble projects.

 Tekla Online Services that require authentication operate using Tekla Account.
 Access rights can always be managed centrally through Tekla Account Admin Tool.
 This makes it easy for our customers to manage their accesses within Tekla Online Services.

 Tekla Account service is built on industry standard authentication technology.
 All integrations to other Tekla Online Services are implemented using standard technologies, such as SAML, to keep the separation clear.
 The service is only used by other Tekla Online Services, which need to be authorized, and tested before being deployed into production.

 Ensuring that source code cannot be altered from outside Trimble is critical for the security of Tekla software.
 To guarantee this, various measures are in place.
 All code is stored using version control systems, either deployed within Trimble’s own network in the centralized repository, or in our partners’ own version control system.
 Access is strictly limited to development teams and named stakeholders.

 Code for Tekla Online Services is developed either locally at Trimble premises, or at the premises of our partners.
 Trimble’s own premises are secure and require access permissions from all staff members and visitors.
 Similar requirements are in place for partners to ensure that they follow equally strict guidelines.

 Development and testing is performed either locally on workstations, or within specially set up development environments.
-Remote development and testing environments are designed to protect the software and other data in similar manner as in production.
+Remote development and testing environments are designed to protect the software and other data in a similar manner as in production.